 Informal hall is available every day, cafeteria style, and food can be bought between 5:45 pm to 6:30 pm (7:15 pm on Monday and Wednesday).
-Informal hall is paid for with your Bod card and tills.
+Informal hall is paid for with your Bod Card and tills.
 No prior booking is required and there is no dress code.

 Guest Nights: There are occasionally other special dinners, in particular guest night dinners which are held fortnightly on odd-numbered weeks of full term.
 These guest dinners are a great favourite of the MCR for their lavish three-course catering and the customary after-parties.
-One great perk of New College dining is that MCR members may bring up to three guests.
-Guest night dinners are charged at $\sim £ 22.05$ person (or $\sim £ 29.70$ for non-Oxford guests).
-Guest Nights require booking and is paid from your battels.
+One great perk of New College dining is that MCR members may bring up to two guests.
+Guest night dinners are charged at ∼£ 22.05 person (or ∼£ 30.00 for guests).
+Guest Nights require booking and is paid from your till account.
 No gowns are required but dress code is smart.